upenn-embedded/final-project-s25-the-circuit-breakers/README.md

 ### 3. Results

 *What were your results?
 Namely, what was the final solution/design to your problem?*

+Our final solution was a fully functional, compact DJ system— **MicroBeat** —designed to make interactive music production more intuitive, expressive, and accessible.
+The device integrates three unique components, each offering distinct control over audio in a DJ-style setup:

+* **Piano Keys Module** : This section allowed users to twist a rotary encoder to cycle through eight musical notes within a scale, with two additional buttons enabling octave shifts across four octaves.
+Pressing the encoder would play the selected note through a speaker, powered by PWM-based frequency generation for accurate audio output.
+* **Drum Pad Module** : We embedded three pressure sensors to simulate a snare drum, hi-hat, and bass drum.
+Each sensor was mapped to a specific sound, with the volume modulated by the force of the user’s tap—mimicking real drum dynamics and adding a tactile dimension to the DJ experience.
+* **Motion-Controlled Turntable Module** : A wearable IMU wristband allowed users to control music playback expressively.
+Raising or lowering the wrist dynamically adjusted the volume of the background track, while wrist rotations produced a scratch-like distortion effect, replicating classic DJ techniques in an entirely new form.

+All modules were integrated into a custom-designed, laser-cut enclosure featuring three dedicated speakers—one for each subsystem.
+The result is a portable, cohesive mini DJ set that unites gesture, pressure, and rotary input to produce a real-time, performative musical experience.

+This project not only achieved its technical goals but also delivered an engaging, hands-on interface for music control—bringing professional-style audio manipulation into an accessible form factor.

 #### 3.1 Software Requirements Specification (SRS) Results